DevMiser/Sonos-Album-Art-Display/README.md

 python3 Sonos_Album_Art.py
 ```

-Wait for album art to appear, or the idle screen if nothing is currently playing.
+Wait for album art to appear if music is currently playing on your Sonos system on the configured zone, or for the idle screen if nothing is currently playing or if a zone has not yet been selected (see Switching Sonos Zones below).

+> **Note:** The program doesn't write a log file — running it this way, from a terminal, is also how you see live diagnostic output (Wi-Fi status, Sonos connection issues, etc.) if you ever need to troubleshoot something.
+Nothing is printed when it's launched silently via autostart, since there's no terminal attached.

 ---